 Funding

 This work was supported by the KRIBB Research Initiative Program, the Marine Biotechnology Program funded by the Ministry of Oceans and Fisheries of the Korean Government (20170431), and KIOST project (PE99721).
 The Regional Council of Brittany, the General Council of Finistère, the urban community of Concarneau Cornouaille Agglomération and the European Regional Development Fund (ERDF) are acknowledged for funding the Sigma 300 FE-SEM at the Concarneau Marine Station.
 JSJP stipend for Sylvia Söhner.
 Partial funding for this research was provided by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery grant to VP.
+This work was supported in part by the Zuckerman STEM Leadership Program through a postdoctoral fellowship to AMP.

 Conflict of Interest